Best Things to Do in BRUSSELS, the Capital of Europe

 Fortunately, I have a talent to make everything….fun.

 Of course, Brussels is also a great place to shop for comic books and merchandise.
-I already mentioned the very complete book store they have at the museum.
-Even if you don’t buy anything, just browsing through the variety of different editions is amazing – I think there is not one subject or historic character they don’t cover.
+I already mentioned the very complete bookstore they have at the Center Belge de la Bande Dessinée.
+Even if you don’t buy anything, just browsing through the variety of different editions is amazing – I think there is not one subject or historical character those comic books don’t cover.

 Guide Capital Europe Brussels: MOOF Brussels

-My favorite figurine: The French Superhero surfing on a Camembert.
+My favorite figurine: A French Superhero surfing on a Camembert.
 Reminds me of the story when I almost got arrested for taking cheese with me in my carry-on.

-If you are – like me – into Tintin and want him on your stationery, your tableware, your sheets, your bathrobe and towel as well as your umbrella – unlike me – a visit to La Boutique Tintin will make you very, very happy.
+If you are like me into Tintin and want him on your stationery, your tableware, your sheets, your bathrobe and towel as well as your umbrella, a visit to La Boutique Tintin will make you very, very happy.

 The store is open daily till 6 p. m., Sundays only till 5 p. m. and Monday, they open only at noon.